apptainer/singularity-userdocs/build_env.rst

 Singularity also uses some temporary directories to build the squashfs filesystem, so this temp space needs to be large enough to hold the entire resulting Singularity image.
 By default this happens in ``/tmp`` but can be overridden by setting ``SINGULARITY_TMPDIR`` to the full path where you want the squashfs temp files to be stored.
+Remember you can also use ``-E`` option to pass and respect the definition of ``SINGULARITY_TMPDIR``.
 Since images are typically built as root, be sure to set this variable in root’s environment.

 If you are building an image on the fly, for example